skippy-io/skippy-io.github.io/docs/tutorials/skippifying-spring-boot.markdown

 ## Test Impact Analysis

-Checkout the skippified version of the build:
+Checkout the skippified revision [a16530](https://github.com/skippy-io/spring-boot-skippified/commit/a16530d85f54fd34b66b5fef1dff70a97b3ddc07) of the build:

 ```
 git checkout a16530